jim245/cs386team1/Deliverables/Report3.md

 5. What we should try next time: Have some code done.

 # 3. Next Steps
+Create basic art assets.
 Get a game file going, with simple movement and physics.
 Learn basic Unity, and create the game files.